 LETTER FROM THE CHAIR

-Our specific research interests are diverse and include neurotransmission, vision, embryonic development, stem cells, protein homeostasis, cell division, tropical diseases and protein design.
-However, our overall goals are the same: to provide a molecular description of biology using a wide range of molecular approaches from structural analysis to biochemistry to molecular genetics.
+Across the department, our specific research interests are diverse and include neurotransmission, vision, embryonic development, stem cells, protein homeostasis, cell division, tropical diseases and protein design.
+However, our overall goals are the same: to provide a molecular description of biology.
 Simply put, we are all biochemists with a shared desire to understand the chemistry of life.

 Thank you for your interest in our department and research.